GPL exception for graphics from 3D models

 It does seem to happen a bit, but I didn't see a full list.

 The intention was to keep the limitation as small as possible, more later...

-#8 Updated by planetmaker about 1 year ago
+#8 Updated by planetmaker over 7 years ago

 "A GPL linking exception modifies the GNU General Public License (GPL) to create a new, modified license.
 Such modified licenses enable software projects which provide library code, to be "linked to" the programs that use them, without applying the full terms of the GPL to the using program"

 Thus it's a new license.
 A license which then will mean "some graphics may be re-used, others not".
 Hillarity ahead.
 I won't agree to that.